Do you know who Tony Robbins is?

 This was all thanks to personal development.

 Now, there is a lot of fluff and bad advice out there on personal development and I want to set things straight.
-You may be (rightfully) skeptical of personal development because of all the useless articles and books out there.
+You may be (rightfully) skeptical of personal development.
 But real personal development, at its core, can help you.
 And I will prove it.

 What is Personal Development?